 The SOLE E25 Elliptical provides effective workouts through its use of comfort and natural feel.
 The quiet front drive system, inward foot pedal design, and heavy duty steel frame all create a smooth, effective workout.

-Kate Meier, GGR’s head of content, and Lindsay Scheele, lead reviewer on our YouTube channel GGR Everything, both used this machine and attest to its intense workout capabilities.
+Kate Meier, GGR’s senior director of content, and Lindsay Scheele, lead reviewer on our YouTube channel GGR Everything, both used this machine and attest to its intense workout capabilities.
 “You can pedal forward and backward on inclines that get pretty steep,” Kate says.
 Both testers gave this a 4 out of 5 for their overall experience on the machine.

 woman riding the sole e25 elliptical

-One callout both Kate and Lindsay had is that at this price, you get a significant amount of high-end features such as cooling fans and Bluetooth speakers that Kate said “work really well and have a good, clear sound.”
+One callout both Kate and Lindsay had is that at this price, you get a significant number of high-end features such as cooling fans and Bluetooth speakers that Kate said “work really well and have a good, clear sound.”
 There is also a media shelf where a tablet or a phone rests snugly, as well as a USB charging port for your device.

 RELATED: Sole F65 Treadmill Review

 The display on the E25 is basic.
-At around this price range, you might find ellipticals that have touchscreens (for just a few hundred dollars more, the NordicTrack Commercial 9.9 has a 7-inch touchscreen that streams iFIT workouts).
+At this price range, you might find ellipticals that have touchscreens (for just a few hundred dollars more, the NordicTrack Commercial 9.9 has a 7-inch touchscreen that streams iFIT workouts).
 However, if that doesn’t matter to you, save money and stick with the Sole.

 LCD display on Sole E5